tokKurumi/home-lab/.github/instructions/copilot.instructions.md

 ## Ports

--   Web UI: http://localhost:7575 (uncomment in docker-compose.yml to expose)
+-   Web UI: http://localhost:7575 (hidden by default, uncomment in docker-compose.yml to expose)

 ## Configuration